vincentlan15/String-Regex-Manipuplation/chapter3.md

 *** =sample_code

-# Import re

-# Assign the sequence to the object seq
+# assign the opening to the object text
-seq = "ATGCTTCGGCAAGACTCAAAAAATA"

-# Search for AGA: results
+text = "It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity..."

+# Aplit the words: words

 # Print out the results